Act of 18 June 1965 no. 4

 The degree of influence in drivers who have taken medication in accordance with the current prescription from a doctor or dentist is assessed concretely.

 When assessing the penalty according to the second paragraph, particular consideration is given to the degree of influence and the dangers the driving has entailed.
-Anyone who violates § 22, first paragraph, cf. § 31, second paragraph letter a, and who has previously been punished according to § 22, first paragraph, cf. § 31, second or fourth paragraph, is usually punished with a fine or a fine and conditional imprisonment.
-Anyone who violates § 22, first paragraph, cf. § 31, second paragraph letter b or c, and who has previously been punished under § 22, first paragraph, cf. § 31, second or fourth paragraph, is usually punished with a fine and unconditional imprisonment.
+Anyone who violates Section 22, first paragraph, cf. Section 31, second paragraph, letter a, and who has previously been punished according to Section 22, first paragraph, cf. Section 31, second or fourth paragraph, is usually punished with a fine or a fine and conditional imprisonment.
+Anyone who violates Section 22, first paragraph, cf. Section 31, second paragraph, letter b or c, and who has previously been punished under Section 22, first paragraph, cf. Section 31, second or fourth paragraph, is usually punished with a fine and unconditional imprisonment.

-Instead of a fine and conditional imprisonment, a fine and conditional imprisonment may be imposed with conditions as mentioned in § 37, letter f, of The Penal Code.
+Instead of a fine and conditional imprisonment, a fine and conditional imprisonment may be imposed with conditions as mentioned in Section 37, letter f, of The Penal Code.

-Violation of § 22, fifth paragraph, is punishable by a fine and imprisonment.
+Violation of Section 22, fifth paragraph, is punishable by a fine and imprisonment.

-Parking violations that are not covered by provisions made in accordance with § 8, and violations of the prohibition against stopping are only punished if the parking has caused or could have caused serious traffic obstruction or danger to persons or goods.
-Otherwise, a fee is imposed according to § 31 a.
+Parking violations that are not covered by provisions made in accordance with Section 8, and violations of the prohibition against stopping are only punished if the parking has caused or could have caused serious traffic obstruction or danger to persons or goods.
+Otherwise, a fee is imposed according to Section 31 a.

 According to further rules issued by the King, a fee may be imposed instead of a penalty also in the event of a breach of other rules issued in or pursuant to this Act.

-Fees according to § 31 are imposed by the police.
-The King can grant other public bodies the equivalent fee authority.
+Fees under Section 31 shall be imposed by the police.
+The King may grant other public bodies similar authority to impose fees.

-The King may, after an opinion has been obtained from the relevant chief of police, decide that such authority as is conferred on the police under this section shall also be exercised by the municipality.
-The King can issue detailed rules on the implementation of such schemes and can decide how municipal fees are to be used.
+The King may, after obtaining a statement from the relevant Chief of Police, issue regulations to the effect that such authority as is granted to the police under this section shall also be exercised by the municipality.
+The King may issue regulations on the implementation of such schemes and how municipally levied fees shall be used.

-If the imposed fee is not paid within three weeks of the imposition, the fee is increased by 50 per cent.
+If a fee is not paid within three weeks of the imposition, late payment interest shall accrue in accordance with the Late Payment Interest Act.
 This applies even if the fee has been appealed.

-The imposition of a fee can be appealed to the district court within a set deadline.
-If a complaint is made after the expiry of the deadline, it must be rejected unless the court finds that the negligence cannot be blamed on either the owner or the user of the vehicle and the complaint is made as soon as possible.
-The court can cancel an imposed fee if it finds that the conditions for imposition were not met.
-The decision is made by ruling and can be appealed.
-The imposition of a fee cannot be attempted during compulsory recovery of the fee.
+The imposition of a fee may be appealed to the district court within a specified time limit.
+If an appeal is lodged after the expiry of the time limit, it shall be dismissed unless the court finds that the violation cannot be attributed to either the owner or user of the vehicle and the appeal was lodged as soon as possible.
+The court may revoke the imposed fee if it finds that the conditions for imposition were not met.
+The decision shall be made by ruling and may be appealed.
+The imposition of a fee cannot be challenged during the enforcement of the fee.

-Imposed fees and additional fees can be recovered according to the rules in § 38, fourteen days after notice of recovery has been received by the owner of the vehicle.
+The imposed fee and additional fee may be recovered in accordance with the rules in Section 38, fourteen days after notification of recovery has reached the owner of the vehicle.

-The King determines the size of the fee and provides detailed rules on imposition and collection, on payment and appeal deadlines and on appeals processing.
+The King determines the amount of the fee and issues further rules on the imposition and recovery, on the payment and appeal deadlines and on the appeals process.

 The King can decide that fines can be imposed on the spot or subsequently for offenses of a specified nature by means of a simplified fine at fixed fine rates.
 In such a notice, the sentence and the criminal offense may be indicated by key words or in a similar way.